 If your application is successful you will be invited to attend an interview where you will have the opportunity to meet the team, learn more about the training programme and undergo a formal interview with academic supervisors.
 If you have any questions about applying for the programme at this stage, please contact the CDT Administrative Manager.

-Fully funded places are available to UK and EU nationals resident in the UK for >3 years.
+Fully funded places are available to UK and EU nationals resident in the UK for more than 3 years.
 A small number of funded places are also available to EU nationals not currently resident in the UK.

-Please apply online here making sure you read and follow the instructions on the next page carefully.
+Before applying please make sure you read and follow the instructions on the application instructions page carefully.
 As part of your application you will need to provide the following documents: